-Dust-free insulation could help prevent lung disease says insulation specialist Actis, as HSE launches respiratory risk campaign
+Dust-free building insulation could help prevent lung disease says insulation specialist Actis, as HSE launches respiratory risk campaign

 Building workers are around a hundred times more likely to die from a disease caused or exacerbated by their workplace than through a construction accident.
 That’s the shocking news the Health and Safety Executive is sharing during a month-long campaign to raise awareness of lung diseases caused by workplace dust.